Skip to main content

 Given the limited availability of new permanent housing due to the very tight housing market, OHCS, FEMA and local partners all developed interim solutions.

 FEMA rehabilitated a number of destroyed manufactured home parks around the state to place FEMA Transportable Temporary Housing Units (THUs or FEMA trailers) under a "direct housing mission."
-The mission housed hundreds of families and was extended twice, at the State of Oregon’s request.
+The mission housed hundreds of families and was extended twice, at the state’s request.
 It shut down in March 2023.
 Meanwhile, private partners—most notably Rogue Retreat—organized dozens of recreational vehicle donations.
 These mobile homes were parked at county- and state-owned parks (this effort was supported by DHS through their shelter mission).

 Permanent Housing